J888/info-site-v2/README.md

     - compress photos before upload
   - Make article list searchable/filterable by title on admin page.
   - add part numbers to keep track when adding new parts
-- Add UI to configure the site config.
-Right now it's just a yaml file.
+- configuration UI to configure the site config:
   - add a version and lastUpdatedAt field to it
-  - detect issues with the config? (duplicates, blanks)
+  - detect issues (duplicates, blanks)
-  - wrap in a log in
-- Add UI to configure users.

 ## ENV VARS